 San Antonio Missions National Historical Park, TX

 In 2020, the National Park Service contacted the National Park Trust seeking help to acquire a 44.58-acre parcel of land.
 Adding to San Antonio Missions National Historical Park has protected the cultural landscape and historic agricultural lands that provided food to support life at historic missions from the Spanish Colonial era.
+The project is now complete – read the press release.

 San Antonio Missions National Historical Park preserves and protects four of five Spanish Colonial Missions around the city.
 The oldest dates from the early 1700s; the fifth mission, not in the park, is the Alamo.